noiseprotocol/noise_spec/noise.md

 A set of **DH functions** and a **cipherset** instantiate the crypto functions to give a concrete protocol.
 The DH functions could use finite-field or elliptic curve DH.
-The cipherset specifies the symmetric-key functions (including a cipher, key derivation function, and hash).
+The cipherset specifies the symmetric-key functions.

 3. Message format
 ==================

-Every message begins with a single `type` byte, then a big-endian `uint16` length field describing the number of following bytes.
-Following this the format differs between handshake and application messages.

 3.1.
 Handshake messages
 ------------------------

-The `type` byte will be zero unless handshake branching is supported, see !!!.
+Every handshake message begins with a single `type` byte, which will be zero unless a handshake branch is being taken, see !!!.

+Following the `type` byte is a big-endian `uint16` `length` field describing the number of following bytes in the message.

 Following the `length` field will be one or more public keys.
 Ephemeral public keys are in the clear.
 Static public keys will be encrypted if a secret key has been negotiated.

 Following the public keys is a `payload` field, which will be encrypted if a secret key has been negotiated.
-If the `payload` is encrypted it's also
-padded: the encrypted plaintext will end with a big-endian `uint16` padding length field, which describes the number of preceding bytes that are padding bytes.

-Whether padded and encrypted or just plaintext, the `payload` will be composed of zero or more extensions.
-Each extension begins with a single `extension type` byte, then a big-endian `uint16` length field describing the number of following bytes.
-The meaning of different extension types is left to the application, but could be used for certificates, advertising supported versions, routing information, etc.
+The `payload` will be composed of zero or more sections.
+Each section begins with a 1-byte `section type` and the sections appear in the payload in order, with smallest types first.
+Following the `section type` is a big-endian `uint16` length field describing the number of following bytes in the section.
+The meaning of different section types is left to the application, but could be used for certificates, advertising supported versions, routing information, etc.  Section 255 should be unused except for padding.
+Unrecognized sections should be ignored by the recipient.

 3.2.
 Application messages
 --------------------------

-The `type` byte will be zero unless this is the last application message in the session, in which case `type` is set to 255.
+Every application message begins with a single `type` byte, which will be zero unless this is the last application message in a session, in which case it's set to 255.

+If the protocol uses explicit nonces, then the `type` will followed by a 64-bit nonce.

+Following the `type` or `nonce` field is a big-endian `uint16` length field describing the number of following bytes in the message.

-Following the `length` field is a `payload` field, which will be encrypted if a secret key has been negotiated.
-If the `payload` is encrypted it's also padded, as described in preceding section.
+Following the `length` field is an encrypted `payload` field, which contains sections as described for handshake messages.
+Section 0 should be used for the primary stream of application data, and section 255 is only used for padding.

-The contents of application message are handled by the application.
+Unrecognized sections should be ignored by the recipient.

 3. Sessions